 After writing your presentation, you’ll need to practice it to be able to deliver it confidently and concisely.
 We’ve listed both traditional and new methods you can use to practice your presentation skills.

-This is the hardest thing because you often can’t control it but you’d be surprised that you can often ask the conference organizer for a preferred time and others don’t so you might get your request met.
+This is the hardest thing because you often can’t control it but you’d be surprised that you can often ask the conference organiser for a preferred time.

 Here are some guidelines:

 A particular difficulty associated with presenting to large groups is that the presenter feels distanced from the audience and vice versa.
-It is important to try to break down this barrier from the very moment the audience comes in.
+It's important to try to break down this barrier from the moment the audience comes in.
 Use the following strategies:

 Large venues often prevent audience members asking questions and may limit any discussion that you try to generate.
 Clearly announce where you’ll be taking questions so that the audience knows what will be expected of them.

 If you’re not interested in your own talk, why should others be?
 People have come to see you speak so enthusiasm is essential if you’re hoping to get the right message across.
 Most of the audience will have a phone with them which they will be ready to switch their attention to if they lost interest.